jeffp123/pivot-chart-demo/README.md

 Pivot Chart Demo
 ================

 This is a project that uses ElasticSearch, Flask, and the d3 library XCharts to demonstrate pivot charts and graphs based on aggregation queries to ElasticSearch.
 The front-end uses BackboneJS and Twitter Bootstrap.
+The backend runs on Tornado web server and Flask.

 Requirements
 ------------